Sweet Fern is a small native shrub, densely branching, growing from 2 to 4 feet high on smooth reddish-brown stems that are erect and spreading.

 Sweet Fern is native and it's range is entirely east of the Mississippi with Minnesota the western-most state.
 In Minnesota Sweet Fern is found only in the NE Quadrant, hence the Garden population this far south is somewhat unique, but it grows well in the Upland Garden although it rarely gets to 2 feet high there.
 It is the only species of Comptonia found in North America.

 Concerns: Sweet Fern is a host of the Sweet Fern Blister Rust (Cronartium comptoniae) which affects the Jack Pine (Pinus banksiana).
 Jack Pine is a common pine in the areas of Minnesota where Sweet Fern is native.

 Eloise Butler wrote: "We nibbled quantities of the nutlets of Sweet Fern, Myrica asplenifolia.
 Boys made cigarettes of the leaves.
 It wasn’t fashionable in our set for girls to smoke.
-I have failed to induce this plant to grow, although I try every season."
+I have failed to induce this plant to grow, although I try every season.
+I have succeeded with Myrica gale, another fragrant plant of the genus.
+I have never tested the edibility of its fruits.
+It loves water, while sweet fern affects a gravelly soil."
 From Children’s Forage Plants in the Wild Garden, January 1915, unpublished.